top of page

 The process can be done in several ways, either with parties alone or with their attorneys and other professionals.
 It can occur in one long session or be broken down into 1-3 hour meetings.
 The goal is to negotiate a written agreement that covers issues of parenting, property division, and support and a plan to help the entire family transition as seamlessly as possible.

-At Seaglass Law & Mediation, we provide nights and weekend options for busy families trying to keep work and children schedules intact.
+At Seaglass Law & Mediation, I provide nights and weekend options for busy families trying to keep work and children schedules intact.

 Image by Nick Morrison